followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/selection/selectAllMode.md

 - *'allPages'*
  Selects records on all pages.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `SelectAllMode` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `SelectAllMode` enum.
 This enum accepts the following values: `Page` and `AllPages`.

 <a href=" https://js.devexpress.com/Demos/WidgetsGallery/#demo/data_grid-selection-multiple_record_selection_modes" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>